broadinstitute/cromwell/docs/filesystems/DataRepositoryService.md

 ```

+**Example**

-For example, a sample configuration for DRS filesystem might look like:
+A sample configuration for DRS filesystem might look like:

 ```hocon
 engine {